zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/use-view-entities.md

 This is done by joining an entity that has all the necessary translations and filtering it by the language of the current user.
 Coalesce is used to return the default language in case there is no translation is available.

 This approach can also be useful for multi-tenant applications.
 If you have a multi-tenant system where every user has a tenant ID, you can ensure through view entities that any data that is tenant-specific will only return data for the tenant of the current user.
-For more information, see [Multi-Tenant Applications with View Entities](/refguide/view-entity-multitenant-apps/).
+For more information, see [Multitenant Applications](/refguide/view-entity-multitenant-apps/).

 ## Data Security

-Use the `WHERE` [clause]( /refguide/oql-expressions/) of a view entity to ensure only data that should be available to the user is returned.
+Use the [`WHERE` clause]( /refguide/oql-expressions/) of a view entity to ensure only data that should be available to the user is returned.
 This is an alternative to the access rules you can have on both persistent entities and view entities.

 Persistent entity access rules are not applied when using view entities.
 Instead, you must specify the access rules.
 You can define what users have access to while still allowing access to aggregated data.
 For example, you may want to know how many employees are part of each department of a company.
 However, you should not be able to see the detailed information of each employee.
 View entities allow you to give a user access to specific employee data without revealing sensitive information.